The Process of Creating a Bronze Sculpture

 larger shell of the main part of the sculpture.

-have to cool for a while, to become solid, and then have the shell broken away.
+It will have to cool for a while, to become solid, then the shell will be broken away.

 The next step is to carefully grind and polish away any imperfections caused